 - If impact tools such as chisels, wedges, or drift pins have mushroomed heads, the heads might shatter on impact, sending sharp fragments flying toward the user or other employees.

 The employer is responsible for the safe condition of tools and equipment used by employees.
 Employers shall not issue or permit the use of unsafe hand tools.
-Employees should be trained in the proper use and handling of tools and equipment.
+Employees should be trained in properly using and handling tools and equipment.

-Employees, when using saw blades, knives, or other tools, should direct the tools away from aisle areas and away from other employees working in close proximity.
+When using saw blades, knives, or other tools, employees should direct the tools away from aisle areas and from other employees working in close proximity.
 Knives and scissors must be sharp; dull tools can cause more hazards than sharp ones.
 Cracked saw blades must be removed from service.

 Wrenches must not be used when jaws are sprung to the point that slippage occurs.
 Impact tools such as drift pins, wedges, and chisels must be kept free of mushroomed heads.
 The wooden handles of tools must not be splintered.